Prozis-dev/seboconnect-/seboconnect-frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+##Navegue até a pasta do backend
+cd seu-projeto/backend
+npm install # ou yarn install

+## Navegue até a pasta do frontend
+cd ../frontend
+npm install # ou yarn install